ory/docs/docs/keto/engines/acp-ory.md

 ### CIDR Condition

 The CIDR condition matches CIDR IP Ranges.
-An possible policy definition could look as follows:
+A possible policy definition could look like this:

 ```json
 {